-MPACT: IMPROVED PUBLIC PI ERCEPTION, CONFIDENCE IN THE JUSTICE SYSTEM AND RE ESPECT FOR THE RULE OF LAW OUTCOMES INTERVENTIONS ASSUMPTIONS OUTCOME MEASURES Improved Masters' Upgrade buildings to ensure that t good condition and accessible by people with disability Finalise all Masters matters within all including Percentage of Masters' services accessed services timeframe Develop online system that will ind to masters services Review of prescripts used in the n in the Masters Services All applications will be submitted with all the re documents Dedicated and committed staff Colonial/apartheid era justice-related legislation reviewed and replaced Develop legislation and repeal or replace apartheid and colonial era Develop rules and research pape e Indexe In the Image and the Percentage of constitutionally-sound legislative instruments that withstand court challenges Transformed state legal services Develop set of regulations in term practice Act Settle litigation cases Finalise legal opinions, suggested international agreement within the timeframe Implement the State Amendment approved speedily Clients and applicants will cooperate Clients will provide quality instructions and all r information timeously Policies will be endorsed by Parliament liabilities annually Percentage reduction of successful legal Transformed legal profession Empower PDIs by increasing the a briefs in terms of numbers and val disadvantaged individuals legal practitioners
+MPACT: IMPROVED PUBLIC PERCEPTION, CONFIDENCE IN THE JUSTICE SYSTEM AND RESPECT FOR THE RULE OF LAW OUTCOMES INTERVENTIONS ASSUMPTIONS OUTCOME MEASURES Upgrade buildings to ensure that they are in good condition and accessible by all including people with disability Improved Masters' services Finalise all Masters matters within the required timeframe Develop online system that will increase access to masters services Review of prescripts used in the management in the Masters Services The systems are developed and functional.
+All applications will be submitted with all the required documents Dedicated and committed staff There will be adequate infrastructure Network stability Stakeholder collaboration Percentage of Masters' services accessed online Master's matters finalised within the required timeframes increased Colonial/apartheid era justice-related legislation reviewed and replaced Develop legislation and repeal or repeal and replace apartheid and colonial era legislation.
+Develop rules and research papers Review reports will be completed on time Draft Research papers approved on time Proposed legislation instruments approved Availability of financial and human resources Court orders relevant to DoJ will be address in planned review prescripts Percentage of constitutionally-sound legislative instruments that withstand court challenges Transformed state legal services Develop set of regulations in terms of legal practice Act Settle litigation cases Finalise legal opinions, suggested bill and international agreement within the set timeframe Implement the State Amendment Act Regulations to be developed will be finalised and approved speedily Clients and applicants will cooperate Clients will provide quality instructions and all relevant information timeously Policies will be endorsed by Parliament Stakeholders will fully implement the policies Percentage decrease in state litigation liabilities annually Percentage reduction of successful legal challenges on the constitutionality of legislations and international agreements considered by OCSLA Transformed legal profession Empower PDIs by increasing the allocation of briefs in terms of numbers and value Regulations are approved PDI legal practitioners are available Female legal practitioners are available Client departments will implement the policies and Litigation Management Strategy There will be no political interference in the allocation of briefs Percentage increase of previously disadvantaged individuals (PDI) legal practitioners briefed Percentage increase annually of previously disadvantaged individuals legal practitioners conferred as senior counsels in line with the Policy Guideline on the conferral of Senior Counsel